Inpettecc/list-contacts/README.md

-# phonegap-simple-todo
+# phonegap-contacts-lists
-This will be the first Phonegap mobile app developed at Inpettecc (Pouso Alegre - MG) "Mobile Development class" a simple TODO list using simple JS stuff.
+This mobile app will be developed at Inpettecc (Pouso Alegre - MG) as part of "Mobile Development class" and intent to be a spike on Contacts API.

-Este será o primeiro aplicativo móvel desenvolvido na aula de Desenvolvimento Móvel da Inpettecc (Pouso Alegre - MG), uma simples lista de taregas utilizando somente coisas simples de JS.
+Este aplicativo móvel será desenvolvido na aula de Desenvolvimento Móvel da Inpettecc (Pouso Alegre - MG), e tem como objetivo realizar testes com a API de contatos.

 Frameworks: